-One of the easiest upgrades that you can do yourself is to install more Random Access Memory (RAM) — a special type of storage which holds common processing data on your Mac instead of having to retrieve it from the slower hard drive.
+One of the easiest upgrades that you can do yourself is to install more Random Access Memory (RAM) — a type of storage which holds common processing data on your Mac instead of having to retrieve it from the slower hard drive.
 Your macOS, applications, and games all make use of RAM’s temporary storage model to keep things moving quickly; however, they are becoming more taxing on older systems with limited RAM.

 Why You Should Consider Upgrading RAM On Mac

-Finally, not all RAM is made the same.
+Not all RAM is made the same.
 Installing the wrong specification of Mac memory can result in damage to the RAM itself and create issues when trying to run the machine.
 Each Mac model may have a slightly different specification — your user manual should list the exact RAM modules you need, and it’s best to buy directly from Apple instead of a third-party vendor.

 How to find out if RAM is limiting you